MikhailTsarev/Coursera_Capstone/README.md

 # Coursera_Capstone

-Applied Data Science Capstone by IBM
+This will be mainly used along the course "Applied Data Science Capstone by IBM".